CAMPOONA GRAPHITE PROJECT

 GRAPHENE

-While graphite extraction for battery production is one possible application for the Campoona Graphite project, other opportunities exist.
+While graphite extraction for battery production is one possible application for the Eyre Peninsula Graphite project, other opportunities exist.
 Graphene is a manufactured form of graphite a single atom thick.
 It is an important and high-value emerging technology in electronics, medicine and chemical and industrial industries.
 The Company could, subject to market demand, produce graphene for this emerging market.

 Graphene produced from Campoona Graphite undergoing testing at the University of Adelaide